una/personal-goals/happy-moments/happy-moments.md

 08/08/2015
 ---
 I got an email from the organizer of DotCSS today inviting me to come speak on their *beautiful* stage in Paris!
 In Montmartre!
 Freakingg outttt.

+08/09/2015
+---
+Today was a beautiful lake day on Troy's boat :) We blasted music and danced and the lake was so much higher than last time I was out here!